MRASL/ros2-vicon-receiver-ground-truth/README.md

 vicon/create_robot/create_robot_4
 ```
 ## Code modifications
-In order to get the customized data from the topic, we only save x-position, y-position, and angle from the topdown (angle with respect to the z-axis) into the `pose` matrix.
+In order to get the customized data from the topic, we only save x-position, y-position, and angle from the topdown (angle with respect to the z-axis) into the `pose` matrix by virtue of the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library.
 And disply it at the terminal so that we can know the latest pose of the robot.
 The details is specified in the [publisher.cpp](https://github.com/davidwater/ros2-vicon-receiver-ground-truth/blob/main/vicon_receiver/src/publisher.cpp).
 ```
     pose(0) = p.translation[0]; // x
     pose(1) = p.translation[1]; // y

     // roll (x-axis rotation)